-The Council provides services for 95,400 residents, and the many visitors to the district; including waste collection, recycling, planning, leisure, recreation and environmental health.
-Covering an area of 57,624 hectares, there are 42 parishes, 56 elected members and, at the end of 2011/12, there were 245 employees.
+Staffordshire Moorlands Council provides services for 95,860 residents (2011 Census), and the many visitors to the District; including waste collection, recycling, planning, leisure, recreation and environmental health.
+The Council covers a geographical area of 57,624 hectares, which includes 43 parishes.
+Residents are represented by 56 Members and served by 244 employees.